Enviromental Responsibility

 Customers help to recycle and reuse spectacles

-Customers can return their spectacles for reuse and recycling in Synsam’s stores.
-Synsam accepts all types of spectacles and sunglasses from all brands, even those that were not sold or made by the Group.
-All returned products are sent from the store to Synsam’s own workshop.
-During the year, the workshop received 139,660 pairs of spectacles and sunglasses.
-After going through and preparing the items, the workshop then forwarded 69,300 products to Synsam Outlet.
-Products that are not suitable for reuse are sent for local recycling and are used as input material for other products.
+Customers can return worn-out or unwanted eyeglasses at Synsam stores.
+Synsam accepts all types of eyeglasses and sunglasses from any brand, including those not sold or manufactured by the Group.
+All returned products are sent from stores to Synsam’s own workshop.
+Products that are not suitable for reuse are directed to material recycling or energy recovery.

 A circular business model